JorjaFox/library/content/posts/faq/career.md

 ## Why did Jorja leave CSI?

+In her own words:

 > There are all these things I want to do.
 Some are personal.
 Some are professional.
 And I really need to do some of them before I get too old.
 If I thought the show were on its last legs, I would have tried harder to stay the course.
 But I feel like its going to be around for a while, so if I don’t want some of those dreams to pass me by, I have to get off the ride for a while.

-## Why did Jorja come back to CSI?
+## Why did Jorja go back to CSI?

 In season nine, Jorja came back to give William Petersen a great send off when he left the show.